Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Any dependent relatives joining you in the UK must make a separate visa application, and they can apply to join you online.

-To be eligible to be your Charity worker dependents, they will need to be able to prove their relationship with you and must also show that they have enough money to be financially supported whilst in the UK.
+To be eligible to be your dependents, they must prove their relationship with you and show that they have enough money to be financially supported whilst in the UK.
 You will need to show that there is at least:

 • £285 for your partner